 - It is important that parents be given time to make a decision regarding the heel prick test (eg, by providing information during pregnancy, emphasising the decision-making aspect and clearly articulating the reasons behind screening) to ensure that they feel they have made an informed choice.

-Possibilities for future screening programmes
+Possibilities for future newborn screening programmes

-The UK National Screening Committee (UK NSC) has over a hundred screening policies on conditions ranging from anaemia in pregnancy to vision in adults.
+The UK National Screening Committee (UK NSC) has over a hundred screening policies for conditions ranging from anaemia in pregnancy to vision in adults.
 Sometimes the UK NSC will recommend that screening for a condition should be offered and other times that, based on the current available evidence, screening should not be offered.

 New evidence from research is being published all the time and it might be that, even if screening for a condition could not be recommended in the past, new evidence suggests otherwise.
 This means that it is important for the UK NSC to review all its policies on a regular basis.